Solvable Tuple Patterns and Their Applications to Program Verification: Tuple Patterns and Inference Algorithm

-The following example shows that the result of tuple pattern inference may not be unique. \begin{example} Consider the data: \(\dat = \left( \right)\).
+\end{example} \fi The following example shows that the result of tuple pattern inference may not be unique. \begin{example} Consider the data: \(\dat = \left( \right)\).
 Here, both the first and second columns are prefixes of the third column.
 We obtain \((x,y, xz)\) or \((x,y,yz)\) depending on which column is chosen in \rn{R-Prefix}.

-The first pattern obtained describes that the first element is a prefix of the third element, while the second patter describes that the second element is a prefix of the third element.
-Unfortunately, there is no single tuple pattern that describes both properties; we need to introduce a conjunctive tuple pattern like \((x, y, xz)\land (u,v,vw)\), which is out of the scope of this paper.
+The first pattern obtained describes that the first element is a prefix of the third element, while the second pattern describes that the second element is a prefix of the third element.
+The conjunctive pattern \((x_1, x_2, x_1x_3')\land (x_1,x_2,x_2x_3')\) subsumes both patterns.